-Hi I’m Randa
+Hi, I’m Randa

-Trained by The Chartered Institute of Editing and Proofreading, The Publishing Training Centre and The College of Media and Publishing, I am those fresh set of eyes that will aid you from behind the scenes to help you achieve your writing aspirations, by improving and enhancing your words, allowing you to focus on what you do best – writing.
+Trained by The Chartered Institute of Editing and Proofreading, The Publishing Training Centre and The College of Media and Publishing, I am that fresh set of eyes that will aid you from behind the scenes to help improve and enhance your words.
 Or, if writing is not your forte, I can provide you with content for your publication, website or blog.

 To read more about my experience, click below.
 I look forward to collaborating with you!